Community > Clifton Park Sports Leagues, Teams & Clubs

 Softball

-Softball is available to young girls between the ages of 4 and 17 through Miss Shen Softball.
+Softball is available to young girls between the ages of 4 and 15 through Miss Shen Softball.
 There are both non-competitive recreational teams and competitive travel teams.
-Divisions within those two categories are made by age and not by ability.
 Recreational teams play in the spring, with travel teams playing in the summer and fall.
-Instructional teams, with clinics and tournaments, are also held during the summer and fall seasons.
-Miss Shen Softball can also boast of having its own complex of fields for practices and games.
-For male softball players in their golden years, Olde Timers Softball is open to 55+ players all over the Capital District area.
-Games are played on Saturdays at the Veterans Memorial Park.
+Instructional teams, with clinics and tournaments, are also throughout the year.
+Miss Shen Softball also has its own complex of fields for practices and games.

 Cheerleading